 Dynamic Positioning System

 Dynamic Positioning (DP) is a computer-controlled system that allows vessels to hold position and heading in a location that is otherwise too deep to launch anchors.
-DP is achieved by integrating the control units of all thrusters onboard the vessel into a single computerized system.
+DP is achieved by integrating the control units of all thrusters onboard the vessel into a single computerised system.
 The system, commonly known as the DP system, uses a carefully constructed algorithm to provide a continuous and responsive thrust vectoring on all three degrees of freedom of the vessel (yaw, surge, and sway) to keep the vessel in the same position and at the same heading.
 Without the DP system, offshore activities such as personnel transfer, subsea pipe-laying, and offshore construction will be risky if not impossible.
-Currently, DP systems can be categorized into three classes defined by the International Maritime Organization(IMO).

 DP Equipment Class 1 (DP-1)